 Under-optimize the stop-loss position

 The following graph shows the optimizer result executed on the stop-loss variable.
 The over-optimized values are circled in red (at the top of the chart).
-They give the best performance during the IS period but lose the OOS period.
+They perform best during the IS period but lose the OOS period.
 The under-optimized values are circled in green (at the bottom of the chart).
 Their performance during the IS backtest is two times lower than the over-optimized values:

 Under-optimize the target position

 The following graph shows the optimizer result executed on the target variable.
 The over-optimized values are circled in red (at the top of the chart).
-They give the best performance during the IS period but lose the OOS period.
+They perform best during the IS period but lose the OOS period.
 The under-optimized values are circled in green (at the bottom of the chart).
 Their performance during the IS backtest is two times lower than the over-optimized values:

 Result of the under-optimized backtest